Several new product identities in relation to two-variable Rogers-Ramanujan type sums and mock theta functions: Acknowledgements

 \section{Acknowledgements}

 The author wishes to thank Professor Terence Tao for his helpful guidance, suggestions and support for this project.
-The author is also very grateful to Professors S.\ Ole Warnaar and William Duke for insightful discussions and feedback.
+The author is also deeply grateful to Professors Ole Warnaar and William Duke for insightful discussions and feedback.